Uplinza (Inebilizumab)

 - A history of a life-threatening infusion reaction to UPLIZNA [see]

 5.1 Infusion ReactionsUPLIZNA can cause infusion reactions, including anaphylaxis.
-Symptoms can include headache, nausea, somnolence, dyspnea, fever, myalgia, rash, or palpitations.
-During the randomized clinical trial period, infusion reactions were observed with the first course of UPLIZNA in 9.3% of NMOSD patients.
-Infusion reactions of UPLIZNA were observed in 7.4% of IgG4-RD patients during the randomized controlled period.
+Symptoms of infusion reactions can include headache, nausea, somnolence, dyspnea, fever, myalgia, rash, or palpitations.
+Infusion reactions were observed in 9.3%, 7.4%, and 10.1% of patients treated with UPLIZNA during the randomized controlled periods of Study 1 in patients with NMOSD, Study 2 in patients with IgG4-RD, and Study 3 in patients with gMG, respectively.
 Infusion reactions were most common with the first infusion but were also observed during subsequent infusions.Reducing the Risk of Infusion Reactions and Managing Infusion ReactionsAdminister pre-medication with a corticosteroid, an antihistamine, and an antipyretic

 [see Dosage and Administration (2.2)].Management recommendations for infusion reactions depend on the type and severity of the reaction